OlauncherCF/OlauncherCF/README.md

 <h1 align="center">Olauncher | Minimal CF</h1>
 </p><h3 align="center">Olauncher is a minimal CF launcher app for Android.
 CF stands for clutter free. :)</h3>

+<h1 align="center">Olauncher Fork.
+Minimal and clutter free</h1>
+</p><h3 align="center">Olauncher is a minimal app launcher for Android.
+We try to balance customizability and clutter :)</h3>

 <img src="https://github.com/jooooscha/Olauncher/blob/409073e46228fcf4285f62f7ac0314fdf9eee97e/art/Header.png" width="1000">

 # Forked with extra features

-- Removed clutter
+- Removed clutter, like ads and links
-- Does not require network permission
-- Rename applications in apps drawer
-_(Renaming apps on the home screen is already supported.
+- You can rename apps in the app-drawer _(Renaming apps on the home screen is already supported.
 Just long-click on an app on the home screen and start typing)_
-- Change calendar app
-- Change clock app
+- Ability to change the app when clicking on the clock
+- Ability to change the app when clicking on the date
-- Change clock alignment
+- Align clock independently of home apps
-- Change app drawer alignment
+- Change alignment of apps in app-drawer
-- Resizable font precisely
+- Change font size
-- Multilingual support:
+- A lot of people have translated the app to the following languages.
+Many thanks to you ❤️
   - Chinese
   - English
   - French